dbojan/csvEdit_Esmeralda/README.md

 start "" /wait csvEdit.exe 2.m3u 2.csv

 start "" /wait is to wait till the program completes conversion.

+sort by column using command line: by specifying column name, and using _ , case insensitive: convert a1.m3u8, sort by 'name' column and save as sortname_mynewlist.m3u.
+Destination filename has to start with 'sortname_' : start "" /wait csvEdit.exe  a1.m3u8 sortname_mynewlist.m3u

+convert a1.m3u8, sort by 8th column and save as sort8_test.m3u.
+Destination filename has to start with 'sort8_' : start "" /wait csvEdit.exe  a1.m3u8 sort8_test.m3u

+convert a1.m3u8 to sorturl_test.xml and sort by 'url' column, destination filename has to start with 'sorturl_' : start "" /wait csvEdit.exe  a1.m3u8 sorturl_test.xml

+Note that when converting back from xml to url, changing sort order makes no sense, cause it will lose column titles, which were moved to top row.
+You can convert between xml and csv back and forth, if they were not previously converted from m3u.
+But not from some other format to m3u with sorting.

+If string between sort and _ can be converted to int, then it will be used as column number.
+Otherwise, it will be use as column name.
+Column names only make sense on m3u lists.

 can also convert m3u list to folder with single m3u files, folder has to exist first, or csv file is created: